-Remove or flag groups failed to meet conditions based on dates
+Remove or flag groups that failed to meet conditions based on dates

 Source:R/restrict_dates.R